Sabir222/portfolio/README.md

 About Me: In this section, you'll get to know me better - my background, interests, and skills.

 Projects: This section showcases some of the projects I've worked on.
 Each project will have a brief description and a link to its GitHub repository or live demo.

-Experience: Here, you'll find details about my professional experience and the companies I've worked with.

 Contact: If you'd like to get in touch with me, the contact section provides my email address and links to my social media profiles.